Interpretable Machine Learning Methods Applied to Jet Background Subtraction in Heavy Ion Collisions: Method

 The area method is usually used instead of iterative background subtraction methods~\cite{Hanks:2012wv,CMS:2016uxf,ATLAS:2012tjt} for measurements of jets at lower momenta.
 Iterative methods may suppress the fluctuations described in \eref{eq:DeltaPtwidths_flow} by estimating the local background and suppress combinatorial jets by requiring high momentum or energy constituents.
 At low momenta, these requirements may impose a bias on the surviving jets.
 Fluctuations and the contribution from combinatorial jets are generally higher with the area method, but with less bias.

 We propose a multiplicity-based method as an alternative to the area method

 where $N_{tot}$ is the total number of particles in the jet, $N_{signal}$ is the number of particles in the signal, and $N = N_{tot} - N_{signal}$.
-This leverages the fact that the natural variable in the variance is the number of background particles, largely eliminating the second and third terms in \eref{eq:DeltaPtwidths_flow}.
+This leverages the fact that the natural variable in the background fluctuations is the number of particles, largely eliminating the second and third terms in \eref{eq:DeltaPtwidths_flow}.
 The $\rho_{Mult}$ in an event is the mean transverse momentum per background particle, which is approximated as the median $p_{T,Jet}^{tot}/N_{tot}$ for \kT jets. $N_{signal}$ is roughly described by models~\cite{ALICE:2014dla} and therefore can be estimated.
-This method would introduce an additional systematic uncertainty, which can be estimated using measurements of fragmentation functions to be around one additional particle in $N_{signal}$~\cite{CMS:2014jjt}.
-The variance of the momentum residual in \eref{eq:DeltaPtwidths_flow} is then generally smaller for the multiplicity method than the area method for 0--80\% central collisions.
+Measurements of $\gamma-h$ correlations~\cite{PHENIX:2020alr} and reconstructed jets~\cite{CMS:2014jjt,ATLAS:2018bvp} indicate that there are around 0.5 additional particles for $p_{T}^{jet} \approx 10$ \GeV and 1.0 additional particles for $p_{T}^{jet} \approx 100$ \GeV in heavy ion collisions.
+If this were applied as an additional uncertainty, it would be proportional to $\sigma_{N_{signal}}\cdot\rho_{Mult}$, or around 0.25--0.5 \GeV.